All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The conversation about cholesterol has evolved significantly over the past decade.
 While LDL cholesterol remains the primary target for cardiovascular risk reduction, researchers increasingly recognize that residual cardiovascular risk persists even after LDL is brought to goal with statins.
 A landmark 2017 analysis of the FOURIER trial by Sabatine et al. found that patients who achieved very low LDL levels (below 20 mg/dL) still experienced cardiovascular events, underscoring the importance of other lipid factors.

 This is where GLP-1 medications enter the picture.
-By addressing the metabolic roots of triglyceride-driven dyslipidemia, they offer something that statins and most other lipid drugs cannot. cholesterol beyond LDL
+By addressing the metabolic roots of triglyceride-driven dyslipidemia, they offer something that statins and most other lipid drugs can't. cholesterol beyond LDL

 What the Research Shows